danyalziakhan/danyalziakhan.github.io/README.md

 - **Notification Listener Android App**
   Developed an Android service that captures phone notifications and forwards them as SMS in real time.
 Implemented battery-level alerts, app-ignore lists, and a foreground service for stable performance.

+- **Depth Mesh Combiner**
+  I built this as part of a 3D Sand Model project (inspired by the Augmented Reality Sandbox) to merge four different data streams into a single, clean image.
+The app has simple sliders to line up the depth sensors by tweaking margins and heights, so the contours look natural.
+Once everything’s aligned, those settings can be saved as a transformation matrix, which makes the real-time adjustments much faster while the program runs.

+- **ThrowViz (Throw Distance Visualization)**
+  While working on the 3D Sand Model, I built a little Python tool to figure out how much area a laser projector would cover at different distances.
+You just give it the surface size, the distance from the projector to the surface, and the projector’s throw ratio, and it shows you the projected coverage.
+It’s handy for quickly testing the best mounting height or distance.
+For example, if you need a bigger projection area, it tells you how much farther back the projector should be.

 - **Laravel upgrade (v6 → v12)**
   Upgraded a production Laravel application from version 6 to 12, modernizing all dependencies and modules.
 Migrated the frontend build system from Laravel Mix to Vite and ported the Vue 2 codebase to Vue 3 for improved performance and maintainability.

+- **Pakistan Businessmen Association (PBA)**
+  Developed a hybrid CRM/ERP web application that streamlined the company’s internal operations, enabling workflows to be managed by a small admin team (1–2 people).
+Key features included membership registration and management, financial transactions, document issuance and printing, blacklist and expense tracking, database backups, user management, and SMS/email notifications.
+Built with Laravel 12 (backend), Vue 2 (frontend), and MariaDB.
+In addition, I overhauled the association’s existing website (originally built by other developers), modernizing it with the latest Bootstrap, fixing responsiveness issues, enhancing verification pages with new features, and resolving multiple bugs.
+Also built with Laravel 12, Vue 2, and MariaDB.

+- **Distributed Application Manager**
+  I built a full stack platform with FastAPI, WebSockets, and React to bring all of my Python automation tools under one roof.
+Instead of running scripts separately, this app lets you configure, run, and monitor them from a single web interface.
+It handles everything from crawlers and registration automation to image processors and Excel utilities.
+You can stream logs in real time, schedule tasks, and run multiple workflows in parallel.
+The idea was to turn a messy collection of scripts into a clean, scalable automation hub for internal use.

 - **Advanced Web Scraping Portfolio**
   Delivered 200+ custom Python scrapers for clients worldwide, from Korean domestic markets to international e-commerce sites.
 Developed a custom Playwright-based framework leveraging BeautifulSoup, pandas, and aiohttp to overcome authentication barriers, anti-bot systems, and IP restrictions.